wearhere/XCommentWrap/README.markdown

 It splits each line into a leading area and a trailing area, considering a leading area to be a sequence of spaces, tabs, `/`, and `*` characters.
 It then concatenates the trailing areas together with spaces in between and applies a hard wrap to the resulting string.
 Finally, it takes the leading area from the first line and prepends it to every line.

 This means it will work on a bunch of single-line comments in sequence, whether they start with `//` or `///`.
-It will also work on multi-line comments provided your text is not on the same line as the initial comment indicator.
-It will not work on multi-line comments where the first line of text directly follows the `/*`.
-If you want that, you'll have to build it yourself.
+It will also work on multi-line comments provided your selection is not on the same line as the initial comment indicator nor the final comment indicator.
+If you want to be able to select the indicators or wrap a multi-line comment where the text directly follows the `/*`, please open a PR.

 The extension is "paragraph-aware": if your cursor is on the first line here when you invoke the extension